Kuniaki Kobayashi: Health and death

 In July 1992, Kobayashi was diagnosed with colon cancer.
 He underwent surgery, in which 20 centimeters of large intestine was removed.
 He would spend six months recuperating, before returning to the ring in February 1993.
 After wrestling on NJPW's Fighting Spirit tour in February 1999, Kobayashi's cancer had metastasized to his liver.
 He underwent surgery to remove part of his liver, but the surgery left him with a 70 centimeter surgical scar on his abdomen.
 The liver cancer and recovery forced Kobayashi to retire from active competition in April 2000.

 After retirement, the cancer had spread to his lungs twice and underwent successful endoscopic surgery each time.
 Kobayashi had been undergoing anti-cancer treatment, including undergoing a PET scan once a year, but had not taken any medication.
 In February 2024, Kobayashi was diagnosed with pancreatic cancer.
 The diagnosis was kept a secret except for a select few.
-Five days before his death, Osamu Nishimura, who is currently battling stage-four esophageal cancer, visited Kobayashi at his home to pay his respects to his old friend.
+Five days before his death, Osamu Nishimura, who was battling stage-four esophageal cancer before passing in February 2025, visited Kobayashi at his home to pay his respects to his old friend.

 After 32 years of fighting various cancers, Kobayashi died from pancreatic cancer on 9 September 2024, at the age of 68.